Hardness of monadic second-order formulae over succinct graphs: Statement of the main result and proof outline

-An MSO sentence is \emph{arborescent} if it satisfies the condition of Theorem~\ref{thm:main}.
-All examples of sentences given in the previous section are arborescent.
-We will discuss non-arborescent sentences in Section~\ref{sec:bad}.
+An MSO sentence is \emph{cw-nontrivial} if it satisfies the assumption of Theorem~\ref{thm:main}, and it is \emph{cw-trivial} otherwise.
+All examples of sentences given in the previous section are cw-nontrivial.
+We will discuss sentences that are cw-trivial in Section~\ref{sec:bad}.

-\paragraph{Proof outline.} First, we show that there exists a ``good'' graph, call it $\Omega$, such that $\Omega\sqcup G$ is always a model of $\phi$ (where $\sqcup$ denotes disjoint union), no matter what $G$ is.
-Then, we show that there exists a ``bad'' graph, say $Y$, such that $Y\sqcup\dots\sqcup Y$ is always a countermodel of $\phi$, no matter how many disjoint copies of $Y$ we put.
+\paragraph{Proof outline.} First, we show that there exists a ``good'' graph, call it $\Omega$, such that $\Omega\oplus G$ is always a model of $\phi$ (where $\oplus$ denotes disjoint union), no matter what $G$ is.
+Then, we show that there exists a ``bad'' graph, say $Y$, such that $Y\oplus\dots\oplus Y$ is always a countermodel of $\phi$, no matter how many disjoint copies of $Y$ we put.
 We can arrange things so that $\Omega$ and $Y$ have the same number of vertices.

 Now we perform a reduction: we are given an instance $S$ of SAT with $s$ Boolean variables, and we produce a succinct graph representation $(N,C)$ such that $\SGR{N,C}\models\phi$ if and only if $S$ has at least one positive assignment.
 We take $N=2^s\cdot|\Omega|=2^s\cdot|Y|$ so that we have $2^s$ groups of $|\Omega|=|Y|$ vertex labels.
 For each vertex label ($n$-bit string), the circuit $C$ interprets the first $s$ bits as an assignment of the variables of $S$, and evaluates $S$ on that assignment.
 If it finds ``true'', then the corresponding $|\Omega|$ vertex labels realize a copy of $\Omega$ in $\SGR{N,C}$.
 If it finds ``false'', then the corresponding $|Y|$ vertex labels realize a copy of $Y$ instead.
 Consequently, $\SGR{N,C}$ contains as many copies of $\Omega$ as positive assignments for $S$, and as many copies of $Y$ as negative assignments for $S$.
 This completes the reduction: if there is at least one positive assignment, the defining property of $\Omega$ guarantees that the graph satisfies $\phi$.
 Otherwise, the graph is only a pack of disjoint copies of $Y$, which does not satisfy $\phi$.